Sam Adams (2020) to be updated

-The key founding member of SWIDA (formerly the NM Branch of the Orton Dyslexia Society), Sandra is the founder and director of the Multisensory Language Training Institute of NM, and author/owner of SIS Publishing, Inc. A past Board Member of the International Multisensory Structured Language Education Council (IMSLEC), Sandra was awarded the Etoile Dubard Award by IMSLEC in 2016.
+Sandra Dillon, Albuquerque, is the key founding member of SWIDA (formerly the NM Branch of the Orton Dyslexia Society).
+Sandra is the founder and director of the Multisensory Language Training Institute of NM, and author/owner of SIS Publishing, Inc. A past Board Member of the International Multisensory Structured Language Education Council (IMSLEC), Sandra was awarded the Etoile Dubard Award by IMSLEC in 2016.
 In 2020, she will be the first recipient of the SWIDA Lifetime Achievement Award.
 Advisement area: SWIDA history, Professional Ethics, national guidelines, expertise in the area of dyslexia and dyslexia therapy.